 - To kick it old school but feel a tiny bit high, try rolling a low-dose herbal spliff with some bud (assuming you have access) and the Barbari Herbal Blend.

-- To get real cozy, try a cannabis-infused tea like Kikoko, or a low-dose edible (5mg or less) like Blueberry Terra Bites.
+- To get real cozy, try mixing a cannabis-infused Honey from Potli into your tea, or nibble low-dose edible (5mg or less) like the Gumdrops from Lord Jones.

 2. Start your day with some CBD